almarklein/mypaas/docs/cli.md

         Get the public key corresponding to the private key on this machine.
         This public key can be shared.
 The key is printed and copied to the clipboard.
-    push DOMAIN DIRECTORY
+    push DOMAIN DOCKERFILE
-        Push the given directory to your PaaS, where it will be deployed as an app/service.
-The directory must contain at least a Dockerfile.
+        Push the given dockerfile (or directory containing a Dockerfile) to your PaaS, where it will be deployed as an app/service.
 ```